Implementing AIOps in DevSecOps: Transforming Modern Software Operations

 - Infrastructure telemetry

-The collected data is processed and correlated using AI models that can:
+Collected data is normalized, enriched, and correlated by AI/ML models that can:

 - Identify anomalies